 Frequently Asked Questions

-Claimont Health Limited, trading as Claimont, is an independent healthcare service specialising in the treatment of mental ill health and addiction at home.
+Claimont Health Limited, trading as Claimont, is an independent healthcare service specialising in the treatment of mental ill health at home.
 Since 2012, we have provided highly personalised care to private clients in their homes and local communities.
 We offer a professional, convenient and discreet alternative to psychiatric hospital admission; we support clients at home to reduce the duration, severity and frequency of their mental ill health by improving wellbeing, increasing self-efficacy and building resilience.

 Claimont is a leading provider of private mental healthcare at home in the United Kingdom.
 Unique in the independent sector, we deliver a wide range of services via a variety of clinicians, including psychiatrists, therapists, registered mental health nurses, psychological wellbeing practitioners, and support workers with mental health experience.
 Claimont also works collaboratively with a number of clinical partners in delivering care to individual clients, providing shared care arrangements, and enhancing multidisciplinary services for the greater benefit of clients.